 1.4 Family Support Process and Forms (Previously Common Assessment Framework)

-The Family Support Process for children and young people is underpinned by the Family Support Form (FSF) which supersedes the Common Assessment Framework (CAF) in Norfolk.
+The Family Support Process (FSP) for children and young people is underpinned by the Family Support Form (FSF) which supersedes the Common Assessment Framework (CAF) in Norfolk.
 The FSF is a shared assessment tool that helps practitioners develop a shared understanding of a child’s needs, so they can be planned for more effectively, using the Delivery Plan and Delivery Plan Review process.
 The multi-agency assessment and plan will avoid children and families having to tell and re-tell their story (click here for more information on the Norfolk Early Help Website).

 Some children have important disadvantages that currently are only addressed when they become serious.
 Sometimes their parents know there is a problem but struggle to know how to get help.